AI-Powered Analysis

 Genetics

 23andMe or AncestryDNA raw data file.
-192+ clinically relevant variants analyzed — MTHFR, APOE, DIO2, COMT, FKBP5, ACTN3, and many more.
+200+ genes screened for clinically validated variants.
+MTHFR, APOE, DIO2, COMT, FKBP5, ACTN3, and many more.

 23andMeAncestryDNA Raw Data